Intervue/Data-structures-algorithms-for-interviews/README.md

 number with 2/3/5 to generate the next one.
 Therefore a bigger problem to generate series was broken down to a smaller problem to generate the next number each time.
 To keep track of multiple generations sometimes, multiple variables can be used.
+- Sometimes a given problem can be solved by reducing it to another known problem whose solution is known.
+- For problems involving subsequences, we can break them down to smaller problems.
+Specifically for linear array, array of length 1 less than total can be taken and a pattern can be found for dynamic programming to make recursive equations.

 # Topic0: Programming Questions